computer-catt/JDA-Framework/ReadMe.md

 ﻿# Hai hai ! :3
-welcome to my jda framework thing!
+Welcome to my jda framework thing!

+This utilizes reflection and there's a [reflectionless version](https://github.com/computer-catt/JDA-Framework/tree/Reflectionless) available with less features

 This was a thing made for JDA v5 because I wanted to make a small discord bot, contributions are welcome!